khairinahusny/OCR-Text-Detection/README.md

 #### Objectives:
 - [ ] Detecting character-level on sample natural images
-- [ ] Using webcam for detect text in real-time
+- [ ] Using webcam to detect text in real-time

 #### Detecting text from a small video file